mesoform/pulumi-swarm-deployment/README.md

  +      ├─ gcp:compute:InstanceFromTemplate  test-swarm-node-1             create
  +      └─ gcp:compute:InstanceFromTemplate  test-swarm-node-2             create
 ```

+## Cleanup
+To destroy all resource in the stack run `pulumi down`.
+The "deployer" ssh key might still remain in your ssh agent afterward and may need removing.

 # ABOUT US
 Mesoform is a specialist software engineering company and are experts in DevOps, SRE and Platform Engineering spaces.